rollup/rollup/docs/999-big-list-of-options.md

 Default: `import`

 This will rename the dynamic import function to the chosen name when outputting ES bundles.
 This is useful for generating code that uses a dynamic import polyfill such as [this one](https://github.com/uupaa/dynamic-import-polyfill).

-**treeshake.correctVarValueBeforeDeclaration**<br>
-Type: `boolean`<br>
-CLI: `--treeshake.correctVarValueBeforeDeclaration`/`--no-treeshake.correctVarValueBeforeDeclaration`<br>
-Default: `false`

-This was temporarily an option to deoptimize the values of all `var` declarations to handle accessing a variable before it is declared.
-This option no longer has an effect as there is now improved logic in place to automatically detect these situations.
-The option will be removed entirely in future Rollup versions.

 #### treeshake.pureExternalModules
 _Use [`treeshake.moduleSideEffects: 'no-external'`](guide/en/#treeshake) instead._<br>